Skip to main content

 Once the LLM processes the information and generates a summary, it resets to its original state.
 The interaction isn’t stored in the model—only the summary and a detailed audit log are saved in the HackerOne platform.

 This type of request involves a few more steps than a simple summary.
-Hai guides the LLM through multiple small queries and combines the results to surface trends or past decisions from your data.
+Hai orchestrates a multi-agent workflow and combines the results into a unified recommendation for human review.

 Here's how that typically works: